Utk984/Stack/README.md

 Each file contains a stack-based solution to a specific problem.
 The problems were sourced from GeeksforGeeks [Stack Data Structure](https://www.geeksforgeeks.org/stack-data-structure/?ref=lbp) article and practice problems.

-Techniques used include:

-- Reversing a string using a stack
-- Checking for balanced parentheses using a stack
-- Evaluating postfix expressions with a stack
-- Building undo/redo functionality with a stack

-The C++ stack class from the standard library is utilized.

 ## Running the Solutions

 The solutions are compiled and run as standalone C++ files.
 For example: